-- (1) Includes annual bonus payments under a plan that covers substantially all salaried employees.
-The bonus amounts herein represent the amounts earned in each respective year, which are paid in the subsequent year. - (2) The amounts set forth in this column represent Company contributions to the Company's Profit Sharing and 401(k) Plan.
+(2) Includes annual bonus payments under a performance-based bonus plan tied to the Company's return on investment, which covers substantially all salaried employees.
+The bonus amounts herein represent the amounts earned in each respective year, which are paid in the subsequent year.

+(3) The amounts set forth in this column represent Company contributions to the Company's Profit Sharing and 401(k) Plan.
 Subject to certain age and service requirements, all employees of the Company and its subsidiaries are eligible to participate in the Plan.
+A subsidiary acquired during 1998 may not yet be eligible to participate in the Plan, or may have a separate retirement plan.